-When it comes to having a work ethic, “Go to the Ant, consider its ways and be wise” (Proverbs 6:6).
+When it comes to having a work ethic, there are some lessons we can learn from the Ant.
 These tiny giants of industry teach us valuable principles for living.
-Observe three things about them:
+Observe three things about them.

-Nobody has to get it out of bed in the morning or coax it to get moving.
+Nobody has to get the Ant out of bed in the morning or coax it to get moving.
 Nobody supervises its work or enforces quality standards on it.
-Nobody needs to micro-manage its time on the job or make sure it starts punctually, puts in a full day, pulls its weight and doesn’t quit early.
+Nobody needs to micromanage its time on the job or make sure it starts punctually, puts in a full day, pulls its weight and doesn’t quit early.
 It’s self-motivated and driven by its own high standards, not by rules, regulations or the fear of being fired.

-While everybody else is complaining about the heat (the weather, the economy, politics, etc.), the hard working Ant just keeps preparing for the future.
-Later, in the more moderate temperatures of harvest time, it continues gathering.
+The hard working Ant just keeps preparing for the future while everybody else is complaining about the heat (the economy, politics, persecution etc.) Later, in the more moderate temperatures of harvest time, it continues gathering.
 Disregarding the conditions, it works.
-Then while others are struggling to survive it feasts on the fruit of its labour.
+Then while others are struggling to survive it feasts on the fruit of its labor.
 “Watch and learn,” is God’s counsel.

-"But my job’s a dead end,” you say.
-As long as you're in this job do it "heartily, as to the Lord" (Colossians 3:23).
-Prove yourself where you are and God will promote you to better things.
+"But my career is a dead end.
+My ministry is not growing" you say.
+As long as you're doing your present job or ministry do it "heartily, as to the Lord" (Colossians 3:23).
+Prove yourself where you are now and God will promote you.